fifikim/books-cli/README.md

 ### Day Four <a name = "day-four"></a>
 - Goals:
   - Create tests that mock print() and input()
   - Figure out how to turn script into executable stand-alone app

 - Wins:
   - Finished README file w/ preview gif & instructions
+  - Figured out how to use pipenv to package dependencies with my github repo.
+Hopefully I did it right! 🤞

 - Blockers:
   - Spent a lot of today working on the tic-tac-toe code review, and wasn't able to do more research on testing mocks.
-Going to keep working on this after I submit, and hopefully will have the opportunity to submit more thorough tests with my revision.
+Going to keep working on this after I submit, and hoping I have the opportunity to submit more thorough tests with my revision of this project.
-  - 🤞 Researched packaging and distributing Python projects but not sure if I'm doing it right so that other users are able to use the requests module.

 ## Future Implementation <a name = "future"></a>